 Example: Jesus is born in Mexico.
 He is admitted to the US as a lawful permanent resident (“green card” holder) when he is only two years old and lives here continuously from then on.
 He marries an American citizen when he is in his 20s--but he never becomes a citizen himself.

 After being convicted of several theft crimes which are deportable offenses, Jesus is deported to Mexico.
 It does not matter that he’s lived virtually his entire life in the U.S. and has strong ties here.11

 Deportation vs. inadmissibility

 It is important to note that deportation is not the only thing non-citizens have to worry about if they are convicted of a crime.
-Inadmissibility is another potential immigration consequence of a criminal conviction in California.
+Inadmissibility is another potential immigration consequence of a criminal conviction.

 But--in contrast to a conviction for one of the deportable crimes we discuss below--a conviction for an inadmissible crime will not necessarily lead to you being removed from the country against your will.14

 Section 237 of the INA lists the crimes for which you can be deported.15